Sina Q3 profit more than doubles from year ago

-SAN FRANCISCO (Reuters) - Chinese Internet company Sina Corp reported profit in the third quarter more than doubled from a year ago, due to strong revenue growth from its Weibo microblogging service.
+SAN FRANCISCO, Nov 12 (Reuters) - Chinese Internet company Sina Corp reported profit in the third quarter more than doubled from a year ago, due to strong revenue growth from its Weibo microblogging service.

 U.S. listed shares of Sina were up 3.6 percent at $78.65 in after-hours trading on Tuesday.